fleio/whmcs2fleio/README.md

 ### Known limitations

+#### Users:

+- users are imported without related permissions from WHMCS and have owner role on related client in Fleio

 #### Staff users:

 - staff users are imported as inactive, so super admins in Fleio can review their permissions